mixpanel/docs/pages/docs/features/sessions.md

 ![](/session-duration-distribution.png)

-Now we see an bi-modal distribution -- 70% of users spend less than a minute on site while only 20% spend more than 5 minutes.
-From here, you can click into the > 5 minute segment, select "View Users", and see a few qualitative examples of users who spent a lot of time on your site (where did they come from and what pages did they view?)
+Now we see a bi-modal distribution -- 70% of users spend less than a minute on the site, while only 20% spend more than 5 minutes.
+From here, you can click into the ">5 minutes" segment, select "View Users", and see a few qualitative examples of users who spent a lot of time on your site (where did they come from and what pages did they view?).

 ![](/sessions-view-users.png)